You are viewing 2022's Fishing Regulations. Click to here to view information for 2021

 Licensed anglers may use their hands, a rake or dip net not wider than 24 inches to collect the Asiatic Clam (Corbicula) for fish bait.

 Zebra Mussel Alert

-The zebra mussel is an exotic species of freshwater mussel that has colonized many southern bodies of water, including the Tennessee River system and Black Warrior.
+The zebra mussel is an exotic species of freshwater mussel that has colonized many southern bodies of water, including the Tennessee and Black Warrior Rivers.
 These mussels can disrupt freshwater food chains and may cause major changes in some fish populations.
 Boaters are one of the major contributors to the spread of zebra mussels from infested to uninfested waters.
-To report zebra mussel sightings or for more information, contact: Alabama Dept. of Conservation and Natural Resources, Wildlife & Freshwater Fisheries Division at (334) 242-3471.
+To report zebra mussel sightings or for more information, contact: the Fisheries Section at (334) 242-3471.

 Public Water Stocking